Table of Contents:

 🔹 Key points:

-- SynchronizedMap — methods lock the entire object, so Thread 1 and Thread 2 never execute concurrently.
+- SynchronizedMap — methods lock the entire object, so Thread 1 and Thread 2 never execute simultaneously.

-- ConcurrentHashMap — the map structure is safe, but the object's value is not atomic, so an AtomicInteger or the
+- ConcurrentHashMap — the map structure is safe, but the object value is not atomic, so AtomicInteger or the

-computemethod is required. - Atomic objects are completely atomic, eliminating race conditions.
+computemethod is needed. - Atomic objects — completely atomic, race condition is excluded.

 Comparison of Thread-Safe Sorted Collections